rhomobile/rhomobile-docs/docs/en/4.0.0/guide/device_information_and_abilities.md

 **NOTE: on iOS, Bluetooth connectivity is only allowed with another device also running iOS or an accessory that has been officially approved by Apple**

-### Motorola Device
+### Zebra Device

-You can check if the device running the application is a Motorola device which has additional device capabilities such as hardware barcode scanner, magnetic stripe reader, etc.
+You can check if the device running the application is a Zebra device which has additional device capabilities such as hardware barcode scanner, magnetic stripe reader, etc.

 Ruby syntax:
     :::ruby
     is_motorola_device = Rho::System.isMotorolaDevice
     if is_motorola_device
-        # do something with Motorola device specific capabilities
+        # do something with Zebra device specific capabilities
     end

 JavaScript syntax:
     :::javascript
     var is_motorola_device = Rho.System.isMotorolaDevice;
     if (is_motorola_device) {
-        // do something with Motorola device specific capabilities }
+        // do something with Zebra device specific capabilities }

 ### RhoSimulator